SMALL BUSINESS RESOURCES

 To start paying PAYG for your employees, you’ll need to register with the ATO through their online business portal.
-After you have calculated and paid withheld amounts, you need to report these amounts on your activity statements.
-You also need to provide PAYG withholding summaries to all employees and lodge a PAYG withholding annual report.
+After you have calculated and paid withheld amounts, you need to report these amounts on your activity statements and via Single Touch Payroll every time you pay your employees.

 The ATO produces a range of tax tables to help you work out how much to withhold from employee payments or other payees.
 The ATO has an online tax withheld calculator that gives you the correct amount of tax to withhold.

 The most common tax tables that you’ll need to refer to as an employer are the weekly, fortnightly or monthly tax tables – depending on how often you make pay runs.